-Credibility is the most important thing that any ecommerce site needs to generate in order to establish itself.
-If you’re a new ecommerce store and are just starting out to build your brand and your customers, you need to focus on this factor with as much attention as possible.
+Credibility is the most important thing that any eCommerce site needs to generate in order to establish itself.
+If you’re a new eCommerce store and are just starting out to build your brand and your customers, you need to focus on this factor with as much attention as possible.

 In order to reach far and wide, you need to make sure you let people know that you’re a legit business and that you provide a perfect online shopping experience.
-On the internet, it is far more difficult to do that because anybody can start a website and put up products for sale and a lot of people have had very sour experiences with scammers who’ve robbed them off their money.
+On the internet, it is far more difficult to do that because anybody can start a website and put up products for sale and a lot of people have had very sour experiences with scammers who’ve robbed them of their money.